-The first results show how incredible these small birds' annual journeys are.
-We now know that the wintering range of individual Swifts is huge, with birds visiting several countries across Africa once they've completed their post-breeding season migration.
-Swifts also live up to their name, with one individual taking only 5 days to travel 5,000 km from West Africa back to the UK.
-Interestingly, this bird stopped for 10 days in Liberia before embarking on this leg of its return journey, indicating the location of a previously unknown stopover site for refuelling, where conservation efforts could now start to be focused.
+Swifts also live up to their name, with one individual taking only five days to travel 5,000 km from West Africa back to the UK.
+This bird had stopped for 15 days in Liberia before embarking on this leg of its return journey, indicating the location of a previously unknown stopover site for refuelling, where conservation efforts could now start to be focused.

 Since 2014, we have used GPS tags to study local movements during the breeding season (see second map), as well as to give a more detailed picture of Swift migration.
 We have used this expertise to assist collaborators with their research, including RSPB, and have also exported our knowledge, for example to track Swifts nesting in Beijing (see third map), revealing their migration routes to Africa with GPS-level accuracy for the first time.

 BirdTrack migration blog (end of October to mid November)